chetx27/isitjustmeh/README.md

 | Services tracked    | 150+   |

 ## Privacy
-We do not store IP addresses.
+NO IP addresses.
 All IPs are hashed with a daily salt.
-We only extract broad geolocation data (state level) for regional outage heatmaps.
+Only extract broad geolocation data (state level) for regional outage heatmaps.